Lucky Shot Project

 Willow, Alaska USA

 Lucky Shot is located approximately 75 miles (121 km) north of Anchorage, Alaska, in the Willow Creek mining district.
-Historically, this area is the third-largest lode-gold producing district in Alaska, having produced 667,000 oz of gold.
+Historically, this area is the third-largest lode-gold producing district in Alaska, having produced 667,000 oz of gold from the early 1900s until 1942 when mining was halted by World War II.
 The contiguous project claim block includes 76 patented and 62 State of Alaska lode mining claims covering a total area of approximately 8,700 acres (3,520 hectares).
 Lucky Shot is reported to be free milling with greater than 80% recovery by gravity alone and recoveries up to 95% from gravity and flotation processing.